theblackjabgroup/Runnner/README.md

-# Delhi - Shopify Theme
+# Noor - Shopify Theme

 A modern, high-performance Shopify theme built for e-commerce success.

-## About Delhi
+## About Noor

-Delhi is a professionally crafted Shopify theme designed to deliver exceptional shopping experiences across all devices.
+Noor is a professionally crafted Shopify theme designed to deliver exceptional shopping experiences across all devices.
 Built with performance, accessibility, and customization in mind.

 ## Key Features